hmatejx/vstr/README.md

   are eligible for vertical stretching.

 > **Safe-use note:** Registers FR49–FR4C control *text mode vertical replication*.
-> These are not modified by `VSTR`.
+> These are not modified by VSTR.
 On Toshiba laptops the BIOS already programs
 > sensible defaults for text scaling, and changing them can distort characters.
 > VSTR intentionally avoids them.